Skip to main content

 • Primary button: Filled (Theme/Alert).

-• Secondary button: Flat (Neutral).
+• Secondary button: Basic (Theme) or Flat (Neutral).
 Usally for canceling or closing the modal.

 The primary action button should always be placed on the right side of other buttons.
 Primary button should be inactive until all required fields are filled out or necessary actions are taken.